chadymorra/chadymorra.github.io/index.md

 # Installation

--> Download arch linux installation image from [here](https://archlinux.org/download/)
+- Download arch linux installation image from [here](https://archlinux.org/download/)

--> Verify signature
+- Verify signature
 `gpg --keyserver-options auto-key-retrieve --verify archlinux-_version_-x86_64.iso.sig`

--> Prepare an installation media
+- Prepare an installation media

--> Boot into the live enviroment
+- Boot into the live enviroment

-->OPTIONAL:
+- OPTIONAL:

 personally i like to ssh into the device because it allows me to do the installation  & read documentation from the same workstation, i can also copy and paste into it from my clipboard, zoom in, etc.. sshd should be enabled and started but otherwise you can use: